 There are certain circumstances in which the Board will initiate proceedings against an individual holding Board Certification and Diplomate Status.
 Notwithstanding anything to the contrary contained herein, the Board reserves the right to initiate proceedings against a Diplomate for any reason, regardless of whether that reason is specifically articulated in this Policies and Procedures Manual.

 The Board may initiate proceedings against a Diplomate pursuant to this subsection 5.1 if: (i) the Board is advised by the Federation of State Medical Boards (FSMB) or otherwise becomes aware through any source that one or more licenses of the Diplomate have been revoked, suspended, conditioned, limited, Restricted or otherwise subject to conditions, (ii) the Board discovers, either as a result of a complaint, report, or internal investigation, that the Certification issued to a Candidate for Certification may have been the result of a misrepresentation or misunderstanding, concerning the Candidate’s eligibility, qualifications, identity, or other relevant Certification requirement, whether or not such misrepresentation or misunderstanding could reasonably have been discovered by the Board before the Certification was granted; or (iii) any other reason as determined by the Board in its sole and absolute discretion.

-The ABPM staff, in consultation with the Executive Director, shall initially review all proceedings to determine whether the allegations are sufficient to warrant a further investigation by the Board the result of which may be disciplinary action taken by the Board against the Diplomate.
+The ABPM staff, in consultation with the Chief Executive Officer, shall initially review all proceedings to determine whether the allegations are sufficient to warrant a further investigation by the Board the result of which may be disciplinary action taken by the Board against the Diplomate.

-In the case of information received from FSMB, the Executive Director shall take such action as is required:
+In the case of information received from FSMB, the Chief Executive Officer shall take such action as is required:

-In the case of a proceeding initiated by the Board or other source alleging that a Diplomate was granted Certification and Diplomate status because of a misrepresentation or misunderstanding, the Executive Director shall undertake such investigation as the Executive Director deems to be necessary and appropriate to establish, in the first instance, whether the allegations are sufficient to establish that the Diplomate’s Certification was granted in error.
+In the case of a proceeding initiated by the Board or other source alleging that a Diplomate was granted Certification and Diplomate status because of a misrepresentation or misunderstanding, the Chief Executive Officer shall undertake such investigation as the Chief Executive Officer deems to be necessary and appropriate to establish, in the first instance, whether the allegations are sufficient to establish that the Diplomate’s Certification was granted in error.